snsk/Nicodou_Mini/README.md

 nicodo-mini
 ===========

-Nico Nico Douga clone to use in small groups.
+Nico Nico Douga clone for use in small groups.
 Works on Heoku Ceder stack, nodejs.

 ejs@0.8.3